TDCJ Officiant Wendy Wortham Work, Travel, Transportation, Tantrums & Tiaras…

 Before arriving at Ferguson Unit, one of Jo Anne’s former clients left ANOTHER derogatory review.
 This type of rampant stupidity is why 24 hours later, my site would crash due to heavy traffic.
 All because my crazy stalker wanted to draw attention to me?
 Yes.

-Who needs a publicist or marketing person when your stalker aka competitor Jo Anne cannot stop talking about you and subsequently directing traffic to you.
+Who needs a publicist or marketing person when your stalker aka competitor Jo Anne cannot stop talking about you and subsequently directing traffic and new bookings to you.

 By tagging me on FB and effectively, redirecting YOUR own traffic directly to my services, aka Jo Anne had increased my bookings from 1-3 clients this past week to 12.

 Due to this “redirected traffic,” from FB tagging and trash talking of Jo Anne and her two cronies, my site crashed with an overflow of new business inquiries and bookings between 05-15-2019 to 05-17-2019.